Catchment Connect Project

 Want to be involved?
 Submit an Expression of Interest today!

-If you would like to receive support to fence and revegetate your farm dam in Round 1 (Pitt Water - Coal, Leven, and Meander Catchments and their surrounding areas), there is a three-step process:
+If you would like to receive support to fence and revegetate your farm dam, there is a three-step process:

-Review Future Drought Fund - Farm Dam Enhancement EOI Guidelines for further details before submitting your EOI and the eligibility criteria
+1. Review Future Drought Fund - Farm Dam Enhancement EOI Guidelines for further details before submitting your EOI and the eligibility criteria.
+This is essential before submitting an EOI.

-All EOIs will be assessed and shortlisted from the Project Bank and then contacted by Landcare staff for further information and planning.
+After the due date, all EOIs will be assessed and shortlisted from the Project Bank and then contacted by Landcare staff for further information and planning, if successful.

 Become a member Find your local group Submit an EOI

 *The process to connect with your group has changed.
-Please head to www.landcaretas.org.au/find-a-group and click on your group, contact the convenor via the details on the page to let them know that you want to join and/or access the Project Bank, then click the Connect button.
+Please head to www.landcaretas.org.au/find-a-group and click on your group, contact the convenor via the details on the page to let them know that you want to join, then click the Connect button.
 The group convenor will then need to go to the Members Toolbox and promote the member with "Editor" status via the "Organisation Members Administration" button.
+If you are applying under a group, then the group assumes responsibility for the project, therefore any EOI under a group's name must be approved by the group's convenor and/or committee.
 For any questions please contact us ([email protected]/ 03 6234 7117)

 Click image to enlarge